 5,000-year-old crofts in Shetland

 The sea has provided the inhabitants of Shetland with a plentiful supply of food for thousands of years.
-However farming the land has also been important to islanders.
-Pollen studies show subtle changes to vegetation around 5,000 BC which indicate that humans have been working Shetland’s fields since that time.
+However since Neolithic times, farming the land has also been important to islanders.

 Clearance cairns can still be seen.
 These are mounds of stones which have been cleared from the surrounding fields.